Curriculum & Instruction Program Faculty at KU

 Carrie La Voy, lecturer, joined the KU School of Education faculty full-time in the fall of 2010.
 Previously she worked as an adjunct faculty member at The University of Kansas, Johnson County Community College, Ottawa University, and Haskell Indian Nations... more

 Critical & Creative Thinking

-Reva C. Friedman, Ph.D., is an Associate Professor of Curriculum and Teaching at the University of Kansas, where she has been responsible for degree and graduate certificate programs in gifted/talented/creative child education for 35 years.
-A former high school teacher and teacher of gifted... more
+Reva C. Friedman, Ph.D., is an Associate Professor of Curriculum and Teaching at the University of Kansas, where she was responsible for degree and graduate certificate programs in gifted/talented/creative child education for 35 years.
+A former high school teacher and teacher of gifted students... more